danielauener/wptoots-community/README.md

 ### Disallowed Account Types

-The primary purpose of Hachyderm is to provide a place where IT (and adjacent) professionals to network.
+The primary purpose of wptoots.social is to provide a place where WordPress (and adjacent) professionals to network.
 To be clear: this is not a "LinkedIn" type of instance.
 With that in mind we have a few account types that we explicitly do not allow: